merveilles/The-Town/docs/DOMAIN_BLOCKS.md

 Makes posts from accounts on the blocked domain invisible to anyone who isn't following them.

 **Sandbox**
-Accounts from the server can still be found, followed and interacted with, however, toots from the server do not appear in the public timelines, and notifications don't reach local users unless that user follows the author.
+Accounts from the server can still be found, followed, and interacted with.
+However, toots from the server do not appear in the public timelines, and notifications don't reach local users unless that user follows the author.

 **Suspension**
 No content from the server is stored or displayed, no communication with the server is possible.